BRITAIN AND EUROPE 1973-2020 • • METHOD 2

 Sum-up ideas: These docs show how PM David Cameron, a soft Eurosceptic, tried and failed to appease his party & UKIP hard Eurosceptics.
 Consequently his referendum led to divorce with Europe and division in Britain.

-As Cameron resigned on 13 July 2016 to be replaced by Theresa May, we may wonder how she negotiated UK withdrawal from the EU.
+Open: As Cameron resigned on 13 July 2016 to be replaced by Theresa May, we may wonder how she negotiated UK withdrawal from the EU.